WintonCentre/kcp/README.md

     1. deps.edn is a map of dependencies, source-paths, and aliases.
     2. The clojure commandline interface tools (clojure or clj) refer to this file. `clj -Afoo` will cause them to refer to the alias `foo` in deps.edn.
     3. extra-paths, extra-deps, and a main-opt can be declared in an alias.
 This permits one deps.edn to serve multiple functions.
-    4. We run figwheel.main as the main-opt.
-This has a `--build dev` option which refers to further configuration in dev.cljs.edn.
-We use bb-script/switch-10x-dev.clj shell script to switch builds between 10x (for heads-up data display during development), dev (development without 10x), and prod (an optimised build).
-    5. See also `figwheel-main.edn` where the target folder is specified for compiled outputs.
+    4. See also `figwheel-main.edn` where the target folder is specified for compiled outputs.

 In VSCode you can start a build using a `cider jack in` command.
 VSCode looks though the project and offers you available options.